dotnet/orleans-docs/src/docs/grains/grain_persistence/index.md

 public Task<string> GetNameAsync() => Task.FromResult(_profile.State.Name);
 ```

-There is no need to call `ReadStateAsync()` during normal operation: the state is loaded automatically during activation.
+There is no need to call `ReadStateAsync()` during normal operation; the state is loaded automatically during activation.
 However, `ReadStateAsync()` can be used to refresh state which is modified externally.

-See the [Failure Modes](#FailureModes) section below for details of error handling mechanisms.
+See the [Failure Modes](#FailureModes) section below for details of error-handling mechanisms.

 ### Writing State